-For information about AIC membership, candidacy, and designation requirements, please refer to the careers section of the AIC website.
+For information about AIC membership, candidacy, and designation requirements, please refer to the Become an Appraiser section of the AIC website.

 Candidates must hold a degree from an accredited university in order to attain use of the CRA and AACI designations.
 This is not an entrance requirement for candidacy but an exit requirement.
 Candidates have 10 years from the date of candidacy to complete their degree, in order to be eligible for their designation.